Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Simulation tool

 \section{Simulation tool}

-To simulate the beam dynamics observed, especially above the threshold current, particle tracking with the mbtrack2~\cite{gamelin:ipac2021-mopab070} python code was performed.
+To simulate the beam dynamics observed, especially above the threshold current, we performed particle tracking with the mbtrack2~\cite{gamelin:ipac2021-mopab070} python code.

 A broadband resonator was used for the vertical impedance with a shunt impedance of 200\,kOhm/m at the resonant frequency of 11.5\,GHz and a quality $Q$ of 1~\cite{SKRIPKA2016221transImp}.
 The mbtrack2 simulations also included a longitudinal impedance (732\,Ohm at 6\,GHz with $Q=1$~\cite{Skripka:NAPAC2016-WEA3CO04_longImp}) to account for bunch lengthening with increasing bunch current. mbtrack2 allows for the optics parameter to be read-in from an AT lattice file using pyAT.
-The RF voltage was set to the same value as in the measurements (see Table~\ref{tab:table_parameters}).
+The RF voltage was set to the same value as in the measurements (see Table~\ref{tab:table_parameters}) and synchrotron radiation effects were included in the simulations.
 The tune shift contribution by the ADTS is calculated in mbtrack2 based on the action $J$ (see~Sec.~\ref{sec:theory} Eq.~\ref{equ:j_equation}).
 Intra-Beam Scattering (IBS) is not yet implemented in mbtrack2.
-The shown simulations were conducted with 50000 macro-particles and were run on the COSMOS cluster of LUNARC at Lund University.
+The simulations were conducted with 50000 macro-particles and were run on the COSMOS cluster of LUNARC at Lund University.
+The center-of-mass amplitudes and bunch sizes are calculated in mbtrack2 once per turn and for a value of the beta function of 7.23\,m corresponding approximately to the average of the beta function along the ring.
+Therefore, all simulated COM amplitudes and bunch sizes were scaled to the same reference as the measurements, a beta function of 16.0\,m.